samuel169518/samuel169518/README.md

 ## Hi 👋 My name is Samuel Meirzon

 ## 🚀 About Me
 I've been learning to code for 1 year.
-I love coding so much and i to want learn from anyone somthing new about coding.
+I love coding so much and I want to learn something new from any developer i know or will.

 - 🌍 I'm based in Israel